-The following are eleven good questions for salespeople.
+The following are eleven good .
 In order to be an effective salesperson, it is not necessarily about knowing all of the right answers, but more so knowing the right questions to ask.

 6. What do you want to do next?